Abilene ISD's Center for Innovation at McMurry

 - Satisfactory conduct (citizenship grades on report cards and office referrals considered)

-- At least a 90 average in the core subjects (language arts, math, science, social studies) through the fourth grading period of the current school year
+- At least a 90 average in the core subjects (language arts, math, science, social studies) for the current school year

 - Sky Studies May 4, 2020With the help of university faculty, students view the heavens by day and by night.

 - Community Involvement May 4, 2020Soil, plant, and climate studies combine as students sow, tend, and harvest the community garden at Aldersgate UMC.

 - Water Skills Unit May 4, 2020Students learn water safety, develop swimming skills, and learn to kayak.

 - Applied Science and Technology Skills May 4, 2020Students gain practical experience flying drones at the Region 14 Education Service Center’s maker space.

 - Field Trips May 4, 2020Students study beyond the typical school day by taking field trips to nearby cities.

 - University Science Labs May 4, 2020Students connect with McMurry University professors to further their understanding of science principles.